tsabin2023/CNE350FinalProject/ProjectDebrief.md

+# Intended functionality

+Use a GUI, script/s, and/or a program to monitor and record my upload and download rate to trouble shoot internet connectivity issues on a Raspberry Pi 2w.
+Then report the results to my internet provider to debug my reduced internet speeds.

+# Goals

+Primary, was to install something that recorerded my bandwidth for later use.

+Secondary, was to write a script to install and run the program so it would be automated and easy for others to do.

+Tertiary, was to automate the script activation so the user would not have to run it manually at the time periods desired.

+#  What was accomplished

+After many, many hours of coding and debugging, I was able to accomplish all of my goals.

+#  What was a struggle point or obstacle

 I thought this project would be easy, but instead I had to overcome many challenges.
 The first was that my Pi ran GUI's vary slowly, so I had to learn what vnstat was in order to record the bandwidth from the terminal.